-A matching chair outfits hubby’s new desk on the former storage side of the room.
+A matching chair outfits hubby’s new desk on the former storage side of the home office.
 Since there are no large drawers in this desk, a repurposed crate serves as file/paper storage for him.

 It’s all about the details.
-We no longer needed the printer stand, but we repainted it to become a new footstool, making the spot more comfortable and hiding some cords under the desk at the same time.
+We no longer needed the printer stand, but we repainted it to become a new footstool, making the home office even more comfortable and hiding some cords under the desk at the same time.

-Well, the space is different, but what about the business owner?
+Well, the home office is different, but what about the business owner?
 She claimed she was only 20% efficient in her day, but now that she’s working every day in a real office that’s organized, she reports being closer to 80% efficient or better.
-Who wouldn’t be in an inspiring, beautiful, organized space?
+Who wouldn’t be in an inspiring, beautiful, organized home office?

 She thought she could, so she did.

-I just love this space.
+I just love this home office makeover.
 It’s my favorite so far.

 I know, I know, I say that every time.